 To get a permit, submit an Asbestos Notification Form with the appropriate fee payment.

 The District’s Asbestos Abatement Program ensures that asbestos removal contractors protect their own health and safety, and the health and safety of building occupants and the general public.

 The District’s bats are in trouble.
 By learning to live with bats you can help with their long-term conservation.

 Bats are one of the most mysterious and least understood groups of mammals.

 Thank you for visiting DOEE’s Building Energy Performance Standard Page.

 District residents can learn more about the wildlife by participating in national and regional citizen science initiatives that provide hands on experience watching and monitoring plants and wildlife.

-Vehicles produce almost a quarter of the District’s annual greenhouse gas emissions, making the transportation sector an important target in its efforts to achieve the District’s target of carbon neutrality by 2050.
-The city has a number of important prog
+Vehicles produce almost a quarter of the District’s annual greenhouse gas emissions, making the transportation sector an important target in its efforts to achieve the District’s target of carbon neutrality.

 The mission of the District of Columbia’s Clean Water Construction (CWC) program is to fund the design and construction of voluntary projects that provide clean water to District streams and rivers.